abbreviatedman/node-express-mongodb-unit-02-npm/2a-express/readme.md

 Before taking any action, it's important to be in the _**root directory**_ of your application via the terminal.
 That means you should see **FINAL.js**, **START.js**, and **index.js** if you use the `ls` command in the terminal.
 From now on, we will use **index.js** instead of **PROG.js** because this is standard for a Node application.
 This is similar to the way **index.html** is the standard for the default web page name.

+One way we can ensure we're in the right place is to use VS Code to open an integrated terminal where the file is.
+You can pull up a menu on that particular file in VS Code's file explorer and choose "Open In Integrated Terminal".
+You have to do what's typically called a "secondary click" on the file to pull up this menu.
+This is typically done in one of three ways:

+- holding the control key as you click
+- clicking with the right button on a mouse or trackpad with multiple buttons
+- tapping with two fingers spaced about a half inch apart

+Doing one of these secondary clicks on a file ought to pull up a menu, and on that menu should be "Open In Integrated Terminal".
+Choosing that option will always open the terminal in the correct location for the file you clicked.

-Once you are in the correct place in terminal, use the following command to initialize a node project:
+Once you are in the correct place in the terminal, use the following command to initialize a node project:

 0. A) In terminal, initialize the project